petchaw/ReadNumbers/README.md

 readNum(): Displays the output on the screen

-getOutput(): Returns the output in a string
+getOutputString(): Returns the output in a string

-getArray(): Returns the output in an array
+getOutputArray(): Returns the output in an array